Making Across Scotland

-Search our online directory of AAS makers/members – perfect for curators, gallery or shop owners or other makers wanting to easily find makers in Scotland
+Meet our Members!
+Search our online AAS Members directory – perfect for curators, gallery or shop owners, or other makers, to easily find makers in Scotland for exhibitions & workshops.

-In June 2020 AAS published an Anti-Racism Statement and committed to identifying and dismantling any barriers that can limit access to and participation with AAS.
-We’ve committed to action on this in a new Equality, Diversity & Inclusion Action Plan Read more
+AAS is committed to identifying and dismantling any barriers that can limit access to and participation with AAS.
+We’ve committed to action on this in our Equality, Diversity & Inclusion Action Plan and Anti-Racism Statement.